 - Identifying the at-fault party and all possible sources of compensation

-- Preparing an effective and persuasive legal case to show who is at fault for your loved one’s passing and the extent of losses your family has suffered
+- Preparing a compelling and persuasive legal case to show who is at fault for your loved one’s passing and the extent of losses your family has suffered

-You should give your attorney as much time as possible to thoroughly prepare your wrongful death claim.
+You should give your attorney as much time as possible to prepare your wrongful death claim thoroughly.
 These cases can be complex, and you don’t want to risk running out of time.

 What Are Common Causes of Wrongful Death?